bluesky66-dev/kibana/x-pack/README.md

 #### Running Jest integration tests

-Jest integration tests can be used to test behavior with Elasticsearch and the Kibana server.
+Jest integration tests can be used to test behavior with HyperSec and the Kibana server.

 ```sh
 yarn test:jest_integration